Blog Customer FeedbackBug vs feature: What's the difference and which to prioritize?

 2. What aligns with the product strategy?

-You can't build every feature your users want - you must strike a balance between their needs and your own strategic vision.
+You can't build every feature your users want - you must strike a balance between their needs and your own strategic product vision.

 If the feature helps you towards a strategic objective, like entering a new market or attracting a specific user segment, it could be more crucial.